-3D PRINTING
+3D printing

-Finally, in keeping with the current craze for 3D films, let me introduce the 3D "printer".
+Finally, in keeping with the current craze for 3D films, it's only right to introduce the 3D printer.
 This is a device which builds up a solid model of an object by gradually adding layer upon layer until the shape is complete.
-One method uses ultraviolet light to set successive layers of liquid resin, while another "fixes" layers of white plastic powder with the application of heat.
+One method uses UV light to set successive layers of liquid resin, while another 'fixes' layers of white plastic powder with the application of heat.
 Complex models are embedded in supporting material to hold them upright until connections are finished.
 The supporting material is then dissolved in acid.
 A system using metal powder instead of plastic - and much more heat - allows metal objects to be made in the same way.
 There are many YouTube videos depicting the fascinating process.